NALTP/Rules/README.md

         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process:
       - (i) An add/drop will consist of a player on a roster being dropped, followed by a player in a lower league or an unassigned player being called up.
-        - (1) Upon being called up, a player receives official DEP status equal to that awarded in preseason.
+        - (1) Upon being called up, a player receives official DEP status.
       - (ii) First add/drop period:
         - (1) Add/drops will be processed on a rolling, first come, first served basis.
           - (aa) Add/drops may be submitted to the CRC via direct messages or captains chat with an appropriate ping.